What Is a Licoo2 Battery?

 Cost High Moderate High

-Selection guidance
+2 Selection guidance

 • Choose LiCoO₂ when space and weight dominate design constraints

-• Choose LiFePO₄ for long-life, safety-critical systems
+• Choose LiFePO₄ for long life and safety-critical systems

 Part 7.
-How to extend LiCoO₂ battery life
+How to extend licoo₂ battery life

-• Avoid sustained charging above 4.2 V
+• Limit charging voltage to ≤ 4.2 V

 • Store at 40–60% SOC for long idle periods

-• Limit deep discharge below 3.0 V
+• Avoid deep discharge below 3.0 V

 • Use a calibrated BMS with accurate cell balancing

 Part 8.
-LiCoO₂ battery FAQs
+Licoo₂ battery FAQs

 1